sciencefidelity/artsed.wales/resources/README.md

-# Email marketing template
+# NAEN Learning Resources

-Template used for building marketing emails with Astro.
+Proof of Concept for learning resourses with Astro and Sanity.io.